 Harriet Beecher Stowe Center: Harriet Beecher Stowe and her sisters Catherine Beecher and Isabella Beecher Hooker all worked for causes they believed in—whether it was abolition, women’s education, or women’s rights.
 Visit this museum in Hartford to learn more about the Beecher family and how they fought for change.

-Connecticut Historical Society: See the original declaration used in this activity and other materials related to the women’s suffrage movement in the Connecticut Historical Society’s Waterman Research Center.
+Connecticut Museum of Culture and History: See the original declaration used in this activity and other materials related to the women’s suffrage movement in the Connecticut Museum of Culture and History’s Waterman Research Center.

 Things To DO

 Find great educational programs and resources online at the Connecticut Women’s Hall of Fame.

 - “19th Amendment: The Fight Over Woman Suffrage in Connecticut”

 - “The Smith Sisters and Their Cows Strike a Blow for Equal Rights”

 “These Anti-Suffragette Postcards Warned Against Giving Women the Vote” by Danny Lewis for Smithsonian.com